 Jan.
 21, 1842 – July 5, 1921

 On June 16, 1898, sitting in a lawyer’s office in Batesville, Mississippi, with her son Alfred by her side, my great-great-grandmother, Lue Bobo Danner, gave the following testimony as she persevered to get a Civil War widow’s pension from the federal government.
-Rejected two times, this strong-willed, former mulatto house slave, who was my maternal grandmother’s maternal grandmother, was determined to get what she felt was entitled to her.
+Rejected two times, this once enslaved, strong-willed, mulatto woman, who worked in the "big house," who was my maternal grandmother’s maternal grandmother, was determined to get what she felt was entitled to her.

 Grandma Lue stated confidently, “I claim pension as the widow of Edward Danner who served as a soldier in Company I 59 U.S. Volunteer Infantry . . .
 He died on a Saturday between midnight and morning about the 15th of September twenty one yrs ago last September.
 It will be twenty-two yrs. this coming Sept . . .
 I have had eight children by said Edward Danner, all of them are living . . .
 They have had all the ages of my children set down in the Bible but it got destroyed and the little Bible I have now got some of the ages in it.
 I had no doctor when they were born.
 My mother Clarissa Bobo was the midwife and is dead.”